Bright Yellow Watery Diarrhea: Top Causes

 Fat malabsorption issues can substantially impact digestion and overall health, often leading to uncomfortable and noticeable symptoms.

 These stools often float due to the high fat content.
+Malabsorption can also result in weight loss and unexpected weight loss, as the body is unable to absorb nutrients effectively.

 Celiac disease damages the intestines, impairing fat absorption, while Crohn’s disease inflames the digestive tract, further complicating fat processing.
 Exocrine pancreatic insufficiency prevents the pancreas from producing enough enzymes to split apart fats, worsening symptoms.
+Consuming fatty foods can further aggravate symptoms in individuals with fat malabsorption.

 Gastrointestinal Infections